 There are many work-based scenarios where you’d want to import your CSV file into Google Sheets.
 For example, let’s say you have a set of data relating to products that various departments need to access for their own operations.
 Some of these departments may not even have experience in working with CSV files.
 Moreover, Google Sheets offers more features that you can take advantage of in your operations.
 Let’s take a look at these benefits in more detail.

 Why import CSV to Google Sheets?

-CSV (Comma Separated Values) files are tabular files with a very basic format, used to store raw data or move it between software programs.
-When it’s time to analyze, process, or share that data, you often need to import it to a spreadsheet.
+CSV (Comma Separated Values) files are tabular files with a very basic format used to store raw data or move it between software programs.
+Although it’s great for general storage, it lacks the features you might need to effectively analyze, process, and share that data.
+Features that Google Sheets has.

 To create an automated connection, your CSV files must be stored online in one of the main cloud storage platforms.

 Are your files stored on your computer?

 If you want to connect files that are stored locally (on your computer) you can set up an automated system to back up and sync files from your desktop to your online cloud storage service.

 This enables you to create automated data flows using Sheetgo.
 It also keeps your files secure and allows you to access them from anywhere.
 Learn more.

 With the the Sheetgo web app open, select Create workflow.
 Make sure you label your new workflow clearly.

 To start the importing process, click Connect files.